isc-projects/kea/doc/sphinx/arm/quickstart.rst

     $ docker pull docker.cloudsmith.io/isc/docker/kea-dhcp6

-4. Create a container out of the image.
+4. Create a container from the image.
 Mount the configuration volume and the data volume if needed.

 .. code-block:: console